 With the exception of the 10th grade test that serves as an exit exam, MCAS scores are only indirectly linked to educational attainment.
 We therefore look at other indicators of human capital and learning.
-The first of these is the PSAT, which serves as a warmup for the SAT and is used in the National Merit Scholarship program; the second is the SAT.20
+The first of these is the PSAT, which serves as a warmup for the SAT and is used in the National Merit Scholarship program; the second is the SAT.

 SAT and PSAT tests are usually taken toward the end of high school, so scores are unavailable for the youngest applicant cohorts in our sample (Table C.II in the Supplemental Material (Abdulkadiroğlu, Angrist and Pathak (2014)) lists the cohorts contributing each outcome).
 In March 2005, the College Board added a writing section to the SAT.
 Since the writing section does not appear in earlier years, we focus on the sum of Critical Reading (Verbal) and Mathematics scores for both SAT and PSAT tests.
 The average PSAT score for exam school applicants in the Boston window is 91.3, while the average SAT score is 1019.
-These can be compared with 2010 national average PSAT and SAT scores of 94 and 1017.
-As with MCAS outcomes, PSAT and SAT scores are standardized to have mean zero and unit variance among all test-takers in our data in a given year.
+These can be compared with 2010 national average PSAT and SAT scores are standardized to have mean zero and unit variance among all test-takers in our data in a given year.